All Episodes

 I just want to share an experience I had when I was five years old.

-I was having a tonsillectomy, and during the operation, I had the experience of looking up from my throat like I was inside my throat, looking up, and I thought it was a pair of spectacles, a pair of glasses, right at my throat.
+And during the operation, I had the experience of looking up from my throat, like I was inside my throat, looking up.

-Yeah, let me make really sure that I get this, because it's pretty incredible.
+Yeah, let me make really sure that I get this because it's pretty incredible.

-You're telling me That you were looking from inside your throat out of your own mouth and saw a doctor at five years of age wearing spectacles.
+You're telling me that you were looking from inside your throat out of your own mouth and saw a doctor at five years of age wearing spectacles.

-I just saw what in my mind was spectacles, but later when I saw a pair of forceps, it was the handles.
+No, no, I just saw what in my mind was spectacles, but later when I saw a pair of forceps with the handles, the round handles on the forceps.

 That's so incredible.